 - Pan Equivalent: Although I’ve not tried it, my baking books tell me that an 8×8 square pan may be used instead of a 9″ round for this recipe.
 Bake for about 30-40 minutes testing for doneness starting at 30 minutes.

 - Dairy Free?
-While this single layer carrot cake is dairy free as written, the icing is not.
+While this single layer carrot cake recipe with pineapple is dairy free as written, the icing is not.
 The cake can be served with a dusting of powder sugar or Marly’s dairy free cream cheese icing.

 - The Oil: If using solid coconut oil as opposed to canola, make sure it’s melted and warm to the touch just before mixing the ingredients.
 You’ll notice the batter will stiffen as all the ingredients are mixed.
 As the coconut oil cools, it solidifies, so the batter becomes stiff and heavy.
 Simply transfer the batter to the pan and using an offset spatula, spread it evenly, pressing the batter into the pan.
 Canola is liquid at room temperature so produces a looser batter (it’s pictured in this post).
 Either can be used in this recipe!